-These examples of evergreen articles include a definition of evergreen articles, several categories of evergreen content, and specific examples of my most popular evergreen blog posts.
+Evergreen articles are my favorite to write for both magazines and my Quips and Tips blogs because they’re never “not trending.”
+These examples of evergreen articles include definitions, several categories of evergreen content, and specific examples of my most popular evergreen blog posts.

 And, read on for info on evergreen articles…

 An evergreen article doesn’t lose relevance over time, endures despite fads and trends, and always appears “fresh” to readers.
 In fact, evergreen blog posts or web articles have the potential to get more popular over time.
 Evergreen content will never lose a reader’s attention because it involves subjects that never go away.